Our Course Content and Skills

-Based in an off-grid woodland spot, at the northern tip of the Forest of Dean in Gloucestershire, a brief walk from parking.
+Based in an off-grid woodland space, at the northern tip of the Forest of Dean in Gloucestershire, a brief walk from parking.

 Our fire-circle and bushcraft skills area provides all we need for an outdoor-learning retreat.